Bertram Fraser-Reid

 Bertram Oliver "Bert" Fraser-Reid (23 February 1934 – 25 May 2020) was a Jamaican synthetic organic chemist who has been widely recognised for his work using carbohydrates as starting materials for chiral materials and on the role of oligosaccharides in immune response.
+He developed the “armed-disarmed” principle.

 Early life

 Fraser-Reid was born in Coleyville, Jamaica to William, an elementary school principal, and Laura, a teacher.
 He had five older siblings.
 Laura died when Fraser-Reid was only nine months old.
 He attended Excelsior High School and Clarendon College before moving to Canada to earn BSc (1959) and MSc (1961) at Queen's University in Ontario He went to University of Alberta to earn a PhD in 1964 under the supervision of Raymond Lemieux.
 He went to Imperial College London to do postdoctoral work for Nobel Laureate Sir Derek Barton from 1964 to 1966.

 Academic career

 From 1966 to 1980 Fraser-Reid was on the faculty of the University of Waterloo in Waterloo, Ontario where he established a research group known as "Fraser-Reid's Rowdies".
 The primary emphasis of his work at this point was the synthesis of chiral natural products using carbohydrates as the starting materials.
 In 1975, Fraser-Reid was the first to publish a method for making nonsugar compounds with simple sugars.
 In 1980, he was hired at the University of Maryland, College Park, and then at Duke University in North Carolina in 1983.
 In 1985 he was appointed the James B. Duke Professor of Chemistry.
 At Duke University, his research shifted to exploring the role of oligosaccharides in immune responses, and particularly on the effect of molecules on human diseases like malaria and AIDS.
 After retiring from Duke in 1996, due to an undisclosed harassment claim, he established the Natural Products & Glycotechnology Research Institute, a nonprofit, to study the carbohydrate chemistry/biology of tropical parasitic diseases in developing countries and to develop a carbohydrate-based malaria vaccine.
 Fraser-Reid and his team achieved a milestone in oligosaccharide synthesis by assembling a molecule consisting of 28 monosaccharide units.